HPInc/rsc-rsm-bulk-enroller/README.md

 If a password change is required, that is, the RSC's password is still the default administrator password set at the factory, the script will change the current password to the new password.

 The third line only specifies the current password.
-If a password change is required the script will fail.
+If a password change is required the script will fail and produce an error message.

 The fourth line specifies the RSC hostname instead of the IP address, which by default is "rsc-" with the serial number of the RSC, which can be scanned on the RSC QR code label.
-For example, the hostname for serial number 8DD123FFF would be, rsc-8DD123FFF.
+For example, the default hostname for serial number 8DD123FFF would be, rsc-8DD123FFF.

 Examples
 --------